kangzou-s/HotelAirline/README.md

 ## Main progress

-- 20/11/2022 first version, test api for IHG, airfrance, and Csair.
+- 20/11/2022 First version, test api for IHG, airfrance, and Csair.
+- 07/12/2022 Add database. realize the function of search cash price, points price of the IHG hotels in specific city.